EvgeniGenchev/The_Notes_Of_Networks/README.md

 - Processes:
 	- Process:
-		programing running within a host
+		- program running within a host
 	- Client Process:
-		initiates comunication
+		- initiates comunication
 	- Server Process:
-		waits to be contacted
+		- waits to be contacted

 	- Sockets:
-		socket is a in point for communication
+		- socket is a in point for communication

 - Indentifier:
 	- IP address:
-		address of a host
+		- address of a host
 	- Ports:
-		a way to uniquely indentify processes on a host
+		- a way to uniquely indentify processes on a host

 - App-layer Protocol Defines:
 	- Message Type:
-		request or response
+		- request or response
 	- Message Syntax:
-		description of the structure of the message
+		- description of the structure of the message
 	- Message Semantics:
-		description of the meaning of the message blocks
+		- description of the meaning of the message blocks
 	- Message Rules:
-		when and how processes repospond to messeges
+		- when and how processes repospond to messeges

 - Protocols:
 	- Public Domain: